-In order for the 120VAC tank heaters to be in operation, the recreation vehicle MUST be hooked up to shore power or under generator power.
-If the recreation vehicle is not operating on shore power or generator power, the heaters will not operate.
-This can result in the tanks freeze The red light on the command center tank switch does not necessarily indicate that ALL heaters are operating; it is only a warning that the heater circuit is ON.
-Ltank heater switch should be turned ON:
+NOTICE In order for the 120VAC tank heaters to be in operation, the recreation vehicle MUST be hooked up to shore power or under generator power.
+If the recreation vehicle is not operating on shore power or generator power, only the +12VDC heaters will operate.
+This can result in the tanks freezing.
+The red light on the command center tank switch does not necessarily indicate that ALL heaters are operating; it is only a warning that the heater circuit is ON.

+The tank heater switch should be turned ON: